Linerre/Eloquent-JavaScript/README.md

 This repository contains my solution code, chapter by chapter, for the exercises in the book *[Eloquent JavaScript](https://eloquentjavascript.net/)*.

 It is my beginner guide on the JavaScript programming language.
 I chose it simply because of the recommendations from many people around.
-And as usual I'm trying to finish as many exercise as I could along my reading journey.
+As usual, I'm trying to finish as many exercise as I could along my reading journey.

 ## Branches